 Any transactions in the accounts shown in the General Ledger Summary that meet the following criteria will be included in the General Ledger Exceptions report:

-- Transactions that have had their sales tax treatment changed from the default sales tax treatment for the account in the chart of accounts.
+- Transactions that have had their VAT treatment changed from the default VAT treatment for the account in the chart of accounts.

 - Journal lines (which could be an entire transaction or an individual line item in a transaction) that are higher or lower than the average transaction amount in that account for the date range selected for the General Ledger report (those being +/- 2.5 standard deviations from the average).